Linus Yale Jr.: Yale Manufacturing Company

 As part of Yale's business plan and effort to promote his Bank Locks, Yale presented a challenge to anyone who dared to pick his bank locks.
 He offered a $3000 (a hefty sum) reward to potential challengers, in the event that his locks were successfully picked.

 Reception

+During the mid 1850s, bank robberies were a problem for many bankers and the U.S Government.
+Having proved their Yale Bank Lock was infallible, they obtained contracts with the leading banks.
+In 1856, after a commission appointed by the Secretary of the Treasury, the US Treasury Department selected Yale's enterprise to become the sole supplier of bank locks, safe locks, burglar proof safes, and vault doors, for all the new Mint, Sub-Treasuries, and Custom-Houses in the United States, and received praised from U.S. Mint director, James Ross Snowden in correspondence letters.
+Customers included the Bank of New York, American Express, Knickerbocker bank, and dozens of other banks.